angular/angular/aio/content/guide/deployment.md

 1. You need to [create a GitHub account](https://github.com/join) if you don't have one, and then [create a repository](https://help.github.com/articles/create-a-repo/) for your project.
 Make a note of the user name and project name in GitHub.

-1. Build your project using Github project name, with the following CLI command:
+1. Build your project using Github project name, with the Angular CLI command [`ng build`](cli/build) and the options shown here:
    <code-example language="none" class="code-shell">
      ng build --prod --output-path docs --base-href <project_name>
     </code-example>